heitzmann/gdspy/docs/gettingstarted.rst

 .. image:: _static/simple_paths.*
    :align: center

-The following example show other features, such as width tapering, arbitrary offsets, and custom joins and end caps.
+The following example shows other features, such as width tapering, arbitrary offsets, and custom joins and end caps.
-One application of custom joins is to automatically curve paths as demonstrated in the :ref:`Example: Integrated Photonics`.

 .. literalinclude:: makeimages.py
    :language: python